Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: INTRODUCTION

-Hierarchical RL (HRL) is a branch of RL that can be helpful in solving the sparse rewards problem.
-HRL deals with the task of decomposing tasks into sub-tasks and using the solutions of sub-tasks in a high level solution.
-This can be achieved by using a set of policies as actions of a high level agent \cite{Macro HRL, Feudal HRL, Option-Critic, Act to Reason}, or using these policies to enhance a loss function to improve the training process \cite{Kickstarting, Hierarchical Kickstarting}.
-In the most common form, HRL reduces the action spaces of high-level policies by employing low-level policies that can be pre-learned \cite{HRL Book}.
-This can be useful in overcoming the difficulties posed by sparse rewards, since low-level policies can be trained using intrinsic dense rewards that are not dependent on the high level goals \cite{HRL Survey}.
+Hierarchical RL (HRL) is a branch of RL that can be helpful in solving the sparse rewards problem, where a set of policies are employed as actions of a high-level agent \cite{Macro HRL, Feudal HRL, Option-Critic, Act to Reason, Kickstarting, Hierarchical Kickstarting, HRL Book, HRL Survey}.
+This can be useful in overcoming the difficulties posed by sparse rewards in traffic, since low-level policies can be trained using intrinsic dense rewards that are not dependent on the high-level goals.
+Another point to consider is how the structure of HRL is more similar to human decision making compared to baseline RL.
+When driving, humans consciously plan their trajectories (similar to high-level agent) and the execution is done by subconscious motor skills (similar to low-level policies) like turning the wheel or hitting the brakes.
+For this reason, HRL could have the potential to model or interact with humans more successfully than its counterparts.

-Low-level policies used in HRL can be obtained using several methods including unsupervised exploration and pre-training \cite{Active Pre-Training, Marginal Matching, Proto RL, Curiosity}.
-One approach that shows promise is unsupervised skill discovery (USD), which focuses on obtaining policies with high variance within themselves and with each other, without a predetermined reward function \cite{DADS, DIAYN}.
-One advantage of USD is yielding a transferable skill-set that can be reused in RL tasks with different reward functions.
-This provides a scalable approach for obtaining multiple models once the initial investment to obtain the skills is made.
-USD can also be employed in multi-agent settings \cite{HRL Coop, Skill Coop} which traffic is an example of.
+Low-level policies used in HRL can be obtained using several methods including unsupervised exploration \cite{Active Pre-Training, Marginal Matching, Curiosity, Proto RL}.
+In this paper, we propose designing motion primitives as ``driving skills" and using them as low-level policies In HRL, in a data-based highway merging scenario.
+These primitives can be defined as action sequences that form meaningful behaviors, such as ``merging and then accelerating", or ``overtaking on the left".
+We design these skills using unsupervised skill discovery (USD) \cite{DADS, DIAYN}, which makes them reusable in RL tasks with different reward functions.
+This provides a scalable approach for obtaining multiple models.
+We also propose a controlled randomization-based method together with observation binning to obtain diverse and high quality driving skills.

-In this paper, we propose to harness the potential of USD for obtaining road traffic driving strategies that can be used as driver models or autonomous driving algorithms.
-We achieve this by generating HRL algorithms that utilize USD to obtain low-level policies.
-We believe that in complex traffic scenarios like highway merging, which suffers from sparse rewards, this method provides driving strategies that 1) can be transferred to multiple scenarios with minimal effort, and 2) can be created with a reduced computational load.

-To summarize, the main contributions of this study are the following. \begin{enumerate}[\IEEEsetlabelwidth{12)}]
+To summarize, the main contributions of this study are the following. \begin{enumerate}

-\item An RL training method to obtain transferable latent skills for the highway merging environment. \item An HRL model for driving strategies that utilizes skills as actions to achieve faster convergence and higher performance, compared to conventional RL approaches.